Paraguay Residency Requirements

 Frequently Asked Questions

-You need 4 core documents: valid passport (6+ months validity), apostilled birth certificate, apostilled criminal background check from your home country, and passport-sized photos.
-However, document preparation requirements vary significantly by nationality and personal circumstances.
+You need 4 core documents: valid passport (6+ months validity), authenticated birth certificate, authenticated original criminal background check from your home country, and passport-sized photos.
+Hague Apostille Convention countries use apostilles; non-Hague countries use consular legalisation.
+Document preparation requirements vary significantly by nationality and personal circumstances.

 No. The $5,000 bank deposit requirement was eliminated in October 2022 under Law 6984.
 Paraguay residency now requires only the basic documents listed above with no financial requirements.